 Worcestershire Wildlife Trust is the county’s leading local charity working towards a county rich in wildlife.

 With the support of our volunteers and members we manage almost 3,000 acres of land for wildlife and people across Worcestershire.
 We also work with other organisations and landowners to protect and connect wildlife sites across the county.
-We also work with inspire local communities and young people to care for wildlife where they live.
+We also work with and inspire local communities and young people to care for wildlife where they live.
 Worcestershire Wildlife Trust is one of 46 Wildlife Trusts working across the UK.

 Find out more in our Development Strategy 2017-2022.